doconix/autotimers/readme.md

 # autotimers

 **Note: I wouldn't recommend this package anymore.
 It does work, but it's programmed with "older" JS methods.
-YMMV.**
+YMMV.
+I'll update it at some point with full ES6.**

 [Visit the Demo Page](https://rawgit.com/doconix/autotimers/master/demo/index.html)